Martindale, Calgary

 Martindale is a residential neighbourhood in the northeast quadrant of Calgary, Alberta.
 It is bounded to the north by 80 Avenue NE, to the east by Falconridge Boulevard, to the south by 64 Avenue NE and to the west by Métis Trail.
 The Martindale LRT station opened in August 2012.

 The area was annexed to the City of Calgary in 1961 and Martindale was established in 1983.
 It is represented in the Calgary City Council by the Ward 5 councillor.
+Martindale is reportedly named after one of the community's developers children: Martin and Tara.